anonymous-website/crafter/index.md

 ### Source Code

-The complete code for the environment, baseline agents, and figures in the paper will be made availble upon publication to ensure an anonymous review period.
-We will also make the baseline scores availble as JSON files.
+The complete code for the environment, baseline agents, and figures in the paper will be made available upon publication to ensure an anonymous review period.
+We will also make the baseline scores available as JSON files.